-Used On: Limited Editions, Build to Order
+Used On: 300 Series, Limited Editions, Custom Models

 Goes Well With: Different playing styles, depending on the body style and top pairing.
 A cedar top will help bring out a springy, woody, warm low end with a rich overtone complement that fingerstylists may really enjoy.
 Stronger strummers and flatpickers will match up well with a bigger body and might be better suited with a spruce top.